kopfteil/mod_limit_sessions_kickold/README.md

 # mod_limit_sessions_kickold
-Prosody XMPP Server plugin in lua to limit concurrent sessions a client can have and kick the oldest on exceed
+Prosody XMPP Server plugin in lua to limit concurrent sessions(concurrent connections on different resources) a user can have and kick the oldest on exceed

 I did not make this plugin, i only adapted it to kick the oldest, instead of newest session.